GoogleChromeLabs/gulliver/README.md

 ## Running Gulliver

-For running Gulliver locally the following steps must be followed:
+To run Gulliver locally the following steps must be followed:

+1. **Clone** the GitHub repository: `git clone https://github.com/GoogleChrome/gulliver.git`

+1. Switch into the project directory: `cd gulliver`

 1. Create a **Google Cloud Console project**.
 You can check the Cloud Platform Console [documentation](https://support.google.com/cloud/answer/6251787) for instructions on how to do it.

 1. Create indexes for the [Google Cloud Datastore](https://cloud.google.com/datastore/docs/concepts/overview): `gcloud preview datastore create-indexes index.yaml`

-1. (optional) Deploy cron jobs for scheduled PWA updates: `gcloud app deploy cron.yaml`
+1. Deploy cron jobs for scheduled PWA updates (optional): `gcloud app deploy cron.yaml`

 1. Install **Memcached** and run it on `localhost:11211`.
 Check these [installation instructions](https://cloud.google.com/appengine/docs/flexible/nodejs/caching-application-data) for guidance.

-1. **Clone** the GitHub repository: `$ git clone https://github.com/GoogleChrome/gulliver.git`

-1. Switch into the project directory: `cd gulliver`

 1. Edit the [`config/config.json`](config/config.json) file to contain the information associated with your Google Cloud Console project.
 Alternatively, you can set environment variables corresponding to those defined in the config file.